 Larry is the author of sixteen novels, He won the WWA (Western Writers of America) Spur award for Best Short Fiction in 2005 and for Best Paperback Original in 2013.
 He also won the 2011 and 2012 Will Rogers Medallion Award for Western Fiction for books the Josiah Wolfe series.
 He was nominated for a Derringer award in 2007 (for the short story "See Also Murder"), and was a finalist in the Best Books of Indiana literary competition in 2010.
 Larry was awarded the Best Books in Indiana in 2011 for The Scorpion Trail.
 And in 2013, Larry received the inaugural Elmer Kelton Fiction Book of the Year for The Coyote Tracker, presented by the AWA (Academy of Western Artists).
-He also won the 2019 Willa Award (Best Original Softcover), and was shortlisted for 2020 Indiana Author Award, Genre category--both for See Also Proof.
+He also won the 2019 Willa Award (Best Original Softcover), and was shortlisted for 2020 Indiana Authors Award, Genre category--both for See Also Proof.
+He won the 2020 WF Peacemaker Best Western Award for The Return of the Wolf.
 His books have been translated by major publishers in Italy and Turkey.
-Larry has published over seventy nonfiction articles and short stories, which have appeared in Ellery Queen's Mystery Magazine; The Adventure of the Missing Detective: And 25 of the Year's Finest Crime and Mystery Stories!; Boys' Life; Hardboiled, and several other publications and anthologies.
+Larry has published over one hundred nonfiction articles and short stories, which have appeared in Ellery Queen's Mystery Magazine; The Adventure of the Missing Detective: And 25 of the Year's Finest Crime and Mystery Stories!; Boys' Life; Hardboiled, and several other publications and anthologies.